iliu-net/NacoWiki/README.md

 # Features

-- **Extensible**
+- **Extensible** through plugins.
 - **File-based** Easily editable
-- ?easy? to install.
+- Simple off-tree installation with multiple instances.
+- CLI interface.

 ***

-# Deployment modes
+# Set-up

-1. copy dist
+- copy dist
-2. copy index-alt.php and static
-3. symlink web
-4. symlink web/* to location
+- create a folder to store entry php and assets.
+  - one instance == one entry php.
+  - entry php contains configuration to that specific instance.
+  - Assets can be shared with multiple instance as long as they use the same code base.
+- php _instance-php_ install

 # Plugins